 About us

-RePollinate’s purpose is to conserve, and improve prospects for the UK’s threatened pollinators.
-This objective will be met through improving education on the importance of pollinators and their conservation, supporting scientific research on pollinators, working with policymakers at local and national levels, and working with communities and businesses to create a network of high quality pollinator habitats.
+RePollinate’s purpose is to improve prospects for the UK’s threatened pollinators through practical action.
+This objective is met through working with communities and businesses to create a network of high quality pollinator habitats.

 Founders